-Blinds and canopies were traditionally used to protect goods from damage by sunlight.
-The Council will encourage the use and repair of existing traditional blinds (including the blind box and mechanism) and reinstatement of appropriate blinds where there is historical precedent.
+7.1 Blinds and canopies were traditionally used to protect goods from damage by sunlight.
+The Council will encourage the use and repair of existing traditional blinds and reinstatement of blinds where there is historical precedent.
 New blinds will be considered where there is a requirement to protect goods from sunlight.
 Where there is a requirement for a canopy or blind, these should:

-- i. cover the width of the shopfront fascia; - ii. be incorporated into the fascia, flush or behind the fascia, and not obscure any architectural detailing; - iii. be fully retractable with a non-reflective surface; - iv. be of materials and colour to complement the shopfront and building; - v. not include advertisements or lettering that dominates the streetscape; and - vi. have the outer edge a minimum of 1m from the kerb and be no less than 2.3m above the pavement.
+- i. cover the width of the shop front fascia; - ii. be incorporated into the fascia, flush or behind the fascia, and not obscure any architectural detailing; - iii. be fully retractable with a non-reflective surface; - iv. be of materials and colour to complement the shop front and building; - v. not include advertisements or lettering that dominates the streetscape; and - vi. have the outer edge a minimum of 1m from the kerb and be no less than 2.3m above the pavement.

-Dutch blinds and similar non-retractable blinds are primarily used for advertising and are not a traditional feature of Highland streetscapes.
+7.2 Dutch blinds and similar non-retractable blinds are primarily used for advertising and are not a traditional feature of Highland streetscapes.
 Such styles will not be supported.